whimtrip/jwht-scrapper/README.md

             .build();
 ```

-Then a Jackson object mapper will be used to turn proper Jackson annotated POJOs
+Then a Jackson object mapper will be used to turn JSON strings to proper Jackson
-from JSON string.
+annotated POJOs.

 #### Custom Async Http Client